lawrennd/lynguine/backlog/bugs/2025-12-22_missing-get-compute-index-method.md

 ## Acceptance Criteria

-- [ ] Implement `get_compute_index(index)` method in `CustomDataFrame` class
+- [x] Implement `get_compute_index(index)` method in `CustomDataFrame` class
-- [ ] Method returns the index if it exists in the dataframe and is valid for compute operations
+- [x] Method returns the index if it exists in the dataframe and is valid for compute operations
-- [ ] Method returns `None` if the index doesn't exist or isn't valid for compute
+- [x] Method returns `None` if the index doesn't exist or isn't valid for compute
-- [ ] Method handles both series and non-series type indices appropriately
+- [x] Method handles both series and non-series type indices appropriately
-- [ ] Add comprehensive test suite that would have caught this missing method error
+- [x] Add comprehensive test suite that would have caught this missing method error
-- [ ] Tests cover cases with and without compute operations
+- [x] Tests cover cases with and without compute operations
-- [ ] Tests cover valid and invalid indices
+- [x] Tests cover valid and invalid indices
-- [ ] Tests verify integration with `compute.run_onchange()`
+- [x] Tests verify integration with `compute.run_onchange()`
-- [ ] Existing tests still pass
+- [x] Existing tests still pass
-- [ ] Verify fix resolves PDF generation issues in referia
+- [ ] Verify fix resolves PDF generation issues in referia (requires testing in referia)

 ## Implementation Notes